 Integration of Gainsight with Segment

 While using the Segment connector, you can control the number of events fetched from Segment to Gainsight.
-There is an option Whitelist Track Events that helps you to enter specific Segment .track() events.
-If you do not whitelist any events, Segment sends all .track() events which may be abundant and not useful in Gainsight.
-It is recommended to whitelist the Segment events to control the number of events that are transmitted to Gainsight.
+There is an option Filter Track Events that helps you to enter specific Segment .track() events.
+If you do not filter any events, Segment sends all .track() events which may be abundant and not useful in Gainsight.
+It is recommended to filter the Segment events to control the number of events that are transmitted to Gainsight.
 For more information on how to filter Track Events, refer to the Segment documentation.

 Navigate to Debugger section in the Segment project.
-In this page, you can see the events that are whitelisted.
+In this page, you can see the events that are filtered.
 This list helps you to check whether correct events are transmitted to Gainsight.

 Create a Segment Data Job